PubInv/ATX-Preemie/incubator/ATX Hack For Change.md

 some hardware hacking!
 A list of potential stories to accomplish has been published at the EWB GitHub [Repository](https://github.com/PIFAH/EWB/issues).

 See most of our pictures and documentation [here](https://github.com/PIFAH/EWB/blob/master/incubator/STORIES.md)

+Note that this project is similar in goals to one done by students at Rice University, [IncuBaby](https://www.youtube.com/watch?v=0VaYNRd7NA4&feature=youtu.be)